Skip to content

-On each test, it's possible to add different conditions to ensure the success or failure for such test.
-For example, did the callee received the right CLI or did the call meet specific SIP criteria, having a particular header or was the MOS score good enough?
+On each test, it's possible to add various conditions to define if and how a test will succeed or fail.
+For example, did the callee received the correct CLI, or did the call meet specific SIP criteria by having a particular header, or was the MOS score good enough?

 Any event in the platform will generate a state, such as REGISTER_OK, CALL_INCOMING, CALL_ESTABLISHED, etc. and with the result conditions the test will check if it has or not the conditions in order to verify the success of the test.